 Repetitive Sequences in Eukaryotes

 Some DNA sequences found within eukaryotic chromosomes are unique DNA sequences.
-These unique DNA sequences are found in a single copy per genome.
-Keep in mind though that most eukaryotes are diploid, having two copies of each chromosome (forming a homologous chromosome pair).
-As a result, eukaryotes typically have two copies of each unique gene; one copy of the gene on each chromosome within a homologous chromosome pair.
+Keep in mind that most eukaryotes are diploid, having two copies of each chromosome (i.e., a homologous chromosome pair).
+As a result, eukaryotes typically have two copies of each unique DNA sequence; one copy of the gene on each chromosome within a homologous chromosome pair.
 Most structural genes are examples of unique DNA sequences.

 Eukaryotic genomes also contain repetitive DNA sequences.
 These repetitive DNA sequences include moderately repetitive DNA sequences and highly repetitive DNA sequences.
 Moderately repetitive sequences are present in a few hundred to a few thousand copies per genome.
 Highly repetitive sequences are present in tens of thousands to millions of copies per genome.